Advice Independent Living

 6. Driving Becomes Less Appealing

-For those who prefer less driving, Independent Living communities often provide convenient transportation and peace of mind, keeping life active and connected.
+For those who prefer less driving, Independent Living communities often provide convenient transportation for everything from local appointments to enjoyable outings to local attractions.

-While noticing these changes can feel concerning, it also opens the door to a lifestyle that makes life easier, safer and more enjoyable for your loved ones.
+While noticing these changes in a parent or loved one can feel concerning, it also opens the door to a lifestyle that can make life easier, safer and more enjoyable.

 What Independent Living Makes Possible